The warm sound of the oud

 The passion and tradition that give life to the unique sound of the ancient Syrian lute, the oud, with the support of RestarT

-To work wood, cut it, sand it, until it becomes a musical instrument, it takes talent.
-It is a kind of magic, in which craft, tradition, history, music and a lot of passion are mixed.
-Without forgetting patience, meticulousness and a certain ability to see beyond the raw material in your hands, and to glimpse in it what it will become: in the case of the young Milad, the final magic will have the shapes and above all the sound of an oud.
+Working wood, cutting it, sanding it, and transforming it into a musical instrument takes talent.
+It’s a kind of magic, combining craft, tradition, history, music, and a great deal of passion.
+Not to mention patience, meticulousness, and a certain ability to see beyond the raw material in your hands and glimpse what it will become: in the case of young Melad, the final magic will take the form, and above all, the sound, of an oud.

 What is oud ?

-In Syria, Milad builds oud with RestarTThe oud is a stringed musical instrument, belonging to the short-necked lute family, and is very popular in Middle Eastern and North African music.
-In Arabic, the term ūd means “wood”.
+In Syria, Milad builds oud with RestarTThe oud is a stringed instrument belonging to the short-necked lute family and widely used in Middle Eastern and North African music.
+In Arabic, the word ūd means “wood.”

-It is considered one of the oldest instruments in human history.
-Milad started making oud when he was in high school, and hasn’t stopped since.
+It’s considered one of the oldest instruments in human history.
+Melad started making ouds when he was in high school, and hasn’t stopped since.

-Milad is 26 years old and lives in Homs , Syria.
-He studies at the Conservatory and works in a musical craft workshop where he makes this ancient string instrument: “I had a passion for woodworking and I liked to build ouds, because I can play them and I also wanted to study them.”
+Melad is 26 years old and lives in Homs , Syria.
+He studies at the Conservatory and works in a musical craft workshop where he creates this ancient stringed instrument: “I had a passion for woodworking and I enjoyed making ouds because I can play them and I also wanted to study them.”

-Thus Milad’s two activities run parallel: the boy studies music and also learns to model his favorite instrument .
-However, he faces an obstacle: in the laboratory he can only use the limited resources available.
-Wood, above all, is never enough.
-How can this problem be overcome?
+Thus, Melad’s two activities run parallel: he studies music and also learns to model his favorite instrument .
+However, he faces an obstacle: in the laboratory, he can only use the limited resources available.
+Wood, in particular, is never enough.
+How can he overcome this problem?

 RestarT’s support